ibm-cloud-docs/monitoring/getting-started.md

 You provision an instance within the context of a resource group.
 You use a resource group to organize your services for access control and billing purposes.
 You can provision the {{site.data.keyword.mon_full_notm}} instance in the *default* resource group or in a custom resource group.

-When you [provision an instance](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-provision#provision), you automatically get an ingestion key, known as the [Sysdig access key](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key).
+When you [provision an instance](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-provision#provision), you automatically get an ingestion key, known as the [access key](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key).

 After you provision an instance, you must configure metric sources, enable platform metrics, or both.
 * A metric source is any resource that you want to monitor and control its performance and health through a monitoring.
 * You can configure a monitoring agent to collect metrics from a source.
 For example, you can configure a monitoring agent for a Kubernetes cluster.
 You use the access key to configure the monitoring agent that is responsible for collecting and forwarding metric data to your instance.

-    The monitoring agent can be configured to push metrics to Sysdig via the public or private endpoints by using the appropriate ingestion URL.
-Details can found in the [Sysdig endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints) section.
+    The monitoring agent can be configured to push metrics via the public or private endpoints by using the appropriate ingestion URL.
+Details can found in the [endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints) section.

     After the {{site.data.keyword.mon_full_notm}} agent is deployed in a metric source, collection and forwarding of metrics to the instance is automatic.
 The {{site.data.keyword.mon_full_notm}} agent automatically collects and reports on pre-defined metrics.
 You can configure which metrics to monitor in an environment.